-FIN 3306: Corporate Governance
+FIN 3306: Corporate Governance 3 SCH

-At the end of this course students will have an understanding of the underlying theory, principles, and practices that surround the governance of modern corporations.
+At the end of this course, students will have an understanding of the The underlying theory, principles, and practices that surround the governance of modern corporations.
 The course focuses, in particular, on the mechanisms that shareholders use to ensure that managers maximize shareholders wealth.
-Topics include: the history of the corporation, boards of directors, agent theories, management and executive compensation, profit sharing, employee ownership, stock options, and shareholders rights.
+Topics include the history of the corporation, boards of directors, agent theories, management and executive compensation, profit sharing, employee ownership, stock options, and shareholders rights.

-FIN 3399 Special Topics in Finance
+FIN 3399 Special Topics in Finance 3 SCH

-Prerequisites: FIN 3301, Junior classification

-This course consists of specially scheduled readings on significant issues or topics relevant to the study of finance.
+Prerequisites: FIN 3301, Junior classification 3 lecture hours This course consists of specially scheduled readings on significant issues or topics relevant to the study of finance.

-FIN 4304 International Finance
+FIN 4304 International Finance 3 SCH

-Prerequisites: FIN 3301, GBU 3311, Junior classification

-This course introduces the world of international finance, investment, and business.
+Prerequisites: FIN 3301, GBU 3311, Junior classification 3 lecture hours This course introduces the world of international finance, investment, and business.
 Standard financial management and the multidimensional world of decision making within a global context are addressed.

-FIN 4305 Financial Intermediation
+FIN 4305 Financial Intermediation 3 SCH

-Prerequisites: FIN 3302, FIN 3303, GBU 3311
+Prerequisites: FIN 3302, FIN 3303, GBU